 - The chemistry program—in collaboration with the math and computer and information science programs—has been awarded two National Science Foundation S-STEM grants that provide financial, academic, and social support to majors in these programs.

-- In the past 5 years, seven chemistry students secured grant funding to conduct independent research from the South Carolina Independent College and University Faculty-Student Research program
+- In the past five years, seven chemistry students secured grant funding to conduct independent research from the South Carolina Independent College and University Faculty-Student Research program.

 - South Carolina Independent College and University Excellence in Teaching Award

 - Columbia College Faculty Excellence Award